 - to evaluate client progress frequently

-More specifically, the mission of our Masters in Psychology with a Behavior Analysis concentration is to provide students with a solid grounding in the theoretical underpinnings of Behavior Analysis.
+More specifically, the mission of our Masters in Psychology in the Behavior Analysis track is to provide students with a solid grounding in the theoretical underpinnings of Behavior Analysis.
 This theoretical understanding is closely correlated with supervised experiences using applied and experimental techniques.
 Our overall purpose is to train individuals with a high skill level who will, in turn, work to benefit the larger community.

-The California State University, Stanislaus M.S. in Psychology with a Behavior Analysis concentration:
+The California State University, Stanislaus M.S. in Psychology, MFT concentration, Behavior Analysis track:

 - is approved by the Certification Board for Behavior Analysis to meet the academic and educational requirements for BCBA certification